wiredtiger/wiredtiger/ext/storage_sources/gcp_store/README.md

 There are two ways to build WiredTiger with the GCP extension:

 1. Using a system installation of the GCP SDK.
-Information about how to perform a system install from the SDK can be found [here](https://github.com/googleapis/google-cloud-cpp/blob/main/doc/packaging.md.).
+Information about how to perform a system install to the SDK can be found [here](https://github.com/googleapis/google-cloud-cpp/blob/main/doc/packaging.md.).
 2. Letting CMake manage the GCP SDK as an external project, this method will download the SDK, link to WiredTiger's build system, and build the extension.